 Significant queer representation in Indian cinema was not a reality until a few years back.
-Thanks to Article 377 after which many mainstream and commercial filmmakers have taken it to their shoulders to normalize queer norms and spread the idea to a larger section of the community.
+Thanks to the addition of Article 377 to the Indian Constitution, after which many mainstream and commercial filmmakers have taken it to their shoulders to normalize queer norms and spread the idea to a larger section of the community.
 Way before the article was passed, films on LGBTQ were still made in many languages, which however got recognition only during film festivals and awards.
-They failed to give a significant representation to the community and fight the social taboo.
+This failed to give a significant reach to the community and fight the social taboo.

-With coming of age, things have taken a leap, and films on LGBTQ are released frequently and umpteen Indian films have significant queer community representation.
+With coming of age, things have taken a leap, and films on LGBTQ are released frequently with umpteen Indian films today have significant queer community representation.

 LGBTQ is not all about homosexuality.
 The most suppressed and unheard community not just in our country but the whole world is undoubtedly the transgender community.
 In older Indian movies, all transgender characters belonged to the “evil-brothel owner-slash-villain” category.

-I have missed out on many other movies from different languages on this sensitive issue.
-With such movies getting worldwide acceptance and also doing good business, all that we can pray for is – Let the rainbow shine in Indian cinema!!!!
+I’m pretty sure I have missed out on many other movies from different languages that discuss this sensitive issue.
+With such movies getting worldwide acceptance and also doing good business, all that we can pray for is – Let the rainbow shine in Indian cinema!

 I started The FourthWall, my film blog, to share my thoughts on films and shows with fellow movie buffs, and over the years it has become my happy place.
 Come join in for some interesting conversations on cinema… and sometimes books and fashion!